langchain-ai/langchain/docs/modules/chains/utility_how_to.rst

 - **Notes**: This chain takes user input (a question), uses a first LLM chain to construct a SQL query to run against the SQL database, and then uses another LLMChain to take the results of that query and use it to answer the original question.
 - `Example Notebook <./examples/sqlite.html>`_

+**API Chain**

+- **Links Used**: LLMChain, Requests
+- **Notes**: This chain first uses a LLM to construct the url to hit, then makes that request with the Requests wrapper, and finally runs that result through the language model again in order to product a natural language response.
+- `Example Notebook <./examples/api.html>`_

 **LLMBash Chain**

 - **Links Used**: BashProcess, LLMChain